 Photo from Wikimedia, Creative Commons, by TommyBee.

-The Einar Jónsson Museum is located next to Hallgrimskirkja Church in central Reykjavik.
-It is dedicated to Iceland’s first professional sculptor, Einar Jónsson, and displays a wide range of his work in both indoor and outdoor spaces.
+The Einar Jónsson Museum stands next to Hallgrimskirkja Church in central Reykjavik and is dedicated to Iceland’s first professional sculptor, Einar Jónsson.

 Einar Jónsson Admission Fee